influence-usa/campaign-finance_state_OH/README.md

 Use the -p(print) flag first to scan the file names and sizes

-If you just want to distribute the json files from the csv download, for instance , when testing then use python run.py -t Filter_String
+>If you just want to distribute the json files from the csv download, for instance , when testing then use
-.
-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.
+>python run.py -t Filter_String
 reqiurements:
-1.python 2.7*
+1.python 2.7*.
 2. NOT COMPLETED

-Installation:
-1. clone this repository.
-2. check the config.py file.
-3. create 3 directories.
-..* one for EXE downloads.
-..* one for uzipped EXE files in csv files (I make this a subdirectory of 1-above).
-⋅⋅* one to house the json records that are broken out of the unzipped files(2 - above).
-4. add directory paths to the config.py file.